ARTIST BIO

 Bree Chapin is a painter and visual artist based between New York City and Lisbon.
 Her expressive pantings—recognizable from vibrant color choices and provocative subjects—draw influence from city life, pop art, music, and an incurable curiosity about the dynamics of human experience.
 Her work dances between darker themes of existential anxiety and optimistic delirium.

-Since the beginning Bree was interested in art and music—visual art was always her most natural form of expression.
-While art-making had always been her driving force, she began sharing her work publicly in the Lower East Side art scene in the early 2010s.
+From a young age, visual art was always Bree’s most natural form of expression.
+Creating had always been her driving force and she began sharing her work publicly in the Lower East Side art scene in the early 2010s.

-Bree’s work has been exhibited regularly for over a decade in New York and beyond (exhibition list).
+Bree’s fine artwork has been exhibited regularly for over a decade in New York and beyond (exhibition list).
 In 2023 Bree moved her primary studio from East Harlem to Lisbon Portugal, and balances her time between these two vibrant capitals.
-Her originals are included in several private collections around the world.
+Her originals are included in several private collections and permanently installed in public spaces around the world.

 Select Exhibition History